 - 1. Specify the hurricane model version identification.
-If the hurricane model submitted for review is implemented on more than one platform, specify each hurricane model platform.
-Specify which platform is the primary platform and verify how any other platforms produce the same hurricane model output results or are otherwise functionally equivalent as provided for in the "Process for Determining the Acceptability of a Computer Simulation Hurricane Model" in VI.
-Review by the Commission, I. Review and Acceptance Criteria for Functionally Equivalent Hurricane Model Platforms. - 2.
+If the hurricane model submitted for review is implemented on more than one platform, specify each hurricane model platform identifying the primary platform and the distinguishing aspects of each platform. - 2.
 Provide a comprehensive summary of the hurricane model.
 This summary should include a technical description of the hurricane model, including each major component of the hurricane model used to project loss costs and probable maximum loss levels for damage to insured residential property from hurricane events causing damage in Florida.
 Describe the theoretical basis of the hurricane model and include a description of the methodology, particularly the wind components, the vulnerability components, and the insured loss components used in the hurricane model.
-The description should be complete and must not reference unpublished work.

-- 3. Provide a flowchart that illustrates interactions among major hurricane model components. - 4.
-Provide a comprehensive list of complete references pertinent to the hurricane model by standard grouping using professional citation standards. - 5.
-Provide the following information related to changes in the hurricane model from the previously-accepted hurricane model to the initial submission this year.
+The description should be complete and must not reference unpublished work. - 3.
+Provide a flowchart that illustrates interactions among major hurricane model components. - 4.
+Provide a diagram defining the network organization in which the hurricane model is designed and operates. - 5.
+Provide detailed information on the hurricane model implementation on more than one platform, if applicable.
+In particular, submit Forms S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs Historical versus Modeled; V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage; A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code; A-4, Hurricane Output Ranges; and A-8, Hurricane Probable Maximum Loss for Florida, from each platform including additional calculations showing no differences. - 6.
+Provide a comprehensive list of complete references pertinent to the hurricane model by standard grouping using professional citation standards. - 7.
+Provide the following information related to changes in the hurricane model from the currently accepted hurricane model to the initial submission this year.